Senior Projects | Project 2

 GoDaddy www.godaddy.com

-Most content management systems provide an address for free that advertises their product (examples:, behance.net/scottgladd or cargocollective.com/scottgladd).
+Most CMS’s provide an address for free that advertises their product (examples:, behance.net/scottgladd or cargocollective.com/scottgladd).
 It is recommended that you take the extra step to purchase a custom domain name.
 It communicates that you are a professional dedicated to your field, and not an amateur.
 It can be done directly through most CMS applications for around $10-$15 per month.
+Having a custom domain elevates you from seeming like you are an amateur.

 Ancillary Content

-- About / Bio gives insight into who you are, what you do, location — w/ link to resume
+- About / Bio gives insight into who you are, what you do, location — w/ link to resume.
+Be creative!
+Be funny!
+Be memorable!

 Portfolio Content

-This is the bulk of your website and should include images / navigation / descriptive captions / credits — may be separated into categories like print, web, illustration, photography
+This is the bulk of your website and should include images / navigation / descriptive captions / credits — may be separated into categories like print, web, illustration, photography…but most likely by client case study.

-- Photography / Digital Mockups should be consistent with those used in print / digital portfolio
+- Photography / Digital Mockups: should be consistent with the subject matter of the client.

 - Dates be consistent with formats